modolabs/Kurogo-Mobile-Web/doc/mw/configuration.rst

   sites is beyond the scope of this document.
 * *robots* - When set to 0, the module will be excluded from search engines by including a *disallow* entry in robots.txt
+* *PREFETCH_DATA* - When set to 1, this module will attempt to prefetch data when the Core shell command prefetchData is run.
+See :ref:`data_prefetching` for more information.

 -------------------------------
 Optional Common Module Settings